 This is how I do everything online when it comes to the earnings including Shopify.

 Think Big And Get Out Of Drop Shipping In The Long Run

-Most shops that bring it large amounts of money end up using fulfillment centers to hold products for them.
+Most shops that bring it large amounts of money end up using fulfilment centres to hold products for them.

-They send their products to these centers in bulk then they get sent from there.
+They send their products to these centres in bulk then they get sent from there.

 Why do they do this?

 Drop shipping has long shipping times and isn’t something that I would like doing long term.
 Sure it works but there’s a bigger picture here.

 In my sports niche store, I found a great product with good profit margins that sells extremely well on Instagram, I mentioned this earlier in the post.